ambrop72/aprinter/README.md

   * Save configuration to storage: `M929`
   * Apply configuration: `M930`

-After changing any configuration (either directly with `M926` or by loading an entire configuration with `M928`), the configuration needs to be applied with `M930`.
+After changing any configuration (e.g. with `M926`, `M927` or `M928`), the configuration needs to be applied with `M930`.
 Only then will the changes take effect.
 However, when the firmware starts up, the stored configuration is automatically loaded and applied, as if `M928` followed by `M930` was done.

 The `M930` command does not alter the current set of configuration values in any way.
 Rather, it recomputes a set of values in RAM which are derived from the configuration values.
 This is a one-way operation, there is no way to see what the current applied configuration is.

+If configuration is stored on the SD card, the file `aprinter.cfg` in the root of the filesystem needs to exist.
+The firmware is not capable of creating the file when saving the configuration!
+An empty file will suffice.

 ### SD card